decred/decrediton/README.md

 cd decrediton
 mkdir bin/
 cp $GOPATH/bin/dcr* bin/
-yarn
+bun install
 # TODO ? prob these just go in some package file
 npm install -g prebuild
 npm install -g cmake-js
-yarn build-trezor
+bun run build-trezor
+bun run rebuild-natives
-yarn dev
+bun run dev
 ```

+Note: The `bun run rebuild-natives` step is only required for the dev server, not for building release packages.

 ### Requirements for DEX Development Usage

-The building of the dex module requires Go to be installed.
+Building the dex module requires Go to be installed.

 ### Keeping up with dcrd/dcrwallet changes